 Agriculture and farming practices – Agriculture

-For AB Agri, more sustainable ecosystems relate to both individual farms and whole food systems, where land use is optimised for food production, carbon storage, energy generation and human use.
+For AB Agri, building more sustainable ecosystems means optimising land use across both individual farms and entire food systems.
+This approach helps to ensure that land is effectively utilised at all levels for food and feed production, carbon storage, energy generation and human activities.

 One of our AB Agri consultants with a client farmer on their farm in Somerset, UK One of our AB Agri consultants with a client farmer on their farm in Somerset, UK

-Some inputs that are essential to agriculture are known to contribute to climate change.
-For example, CO2 is crucial for plant growth and nitrogen is a key component of livestock feed proteins.
-In many cases, effectively managing and improving the efficiency of these inputs not only reduces CO2 emissions per unit of food, such as per kilo of chicken or litre of milk, but also helps keep food affordable by optimising the use of nutrients.
+Some essential inputs for agriculture, such as CO2 for plant growth and nitrogen for livestock feed, contribute to climate change.
+Improving the efficiency of these inputs not only reduces CO2 emissions per unit of food, such as per kilo of chicken or litre of milk, but also helps keep food affordable by optimising the use of nutrients.

 AB Agri evaluates the livestock farming ecosystem to identify commercial opportunities and develop solutions to address these challenges.
-Science and research are the cornerstones of AB Agri’s approach.
-Underpinned by its community of scientists, all commercial solutions developed by its businesses are rigorously assessed to demonstrate their safety and efficacy.
-Its businesses invest in researching scientific advancements, by collaborating with universities and utilising its own laboratories and trial sites.
+Science and research are the cornerstones of its approach.
+Underpinned by its community of scientists, all commercial solutions developed by its businesses are rigorously assessed for safety and to demonstrate efficacy.
+Its businesses invest in researching scientific advancements by collaborating with universities and utilising its own laboratories and trial sites.
 These include the AB Neo Centre of Excellence trial farm in Spain and the Amur laboratory at the University of York Science Park.

 External standards and the regulatory landscape are also vital considerations for AB Agri.
-While the agriculture industry upholds high standards, regulatory frameworks may not always keep pace with scientific developments.
-This creates opportunities in more adaptable markets to responsibly implement new technologies.
+While the agriculture industry upholds high standards, regulatory frameworks do not always keep pace with scientific developments.
+This creates opportunities in more adaptable markets to implement new technologies.

 Responsible agriculture, biodiversity and land use